-The National Hearing Aid Project got it’s beginning with the launch of the New Jersey Hearing Aid Project in January of 2013.
+The national Hearing Aid Project got its beginnings with the launch of the New Jersey Hearing Aid Project in January of 2013.
 The New Jersey Hearing Aid Project is a combined effort of Hearing Charities of America, Montclair State University and the New Jersey Department of Human Services, Division of the Deaf and Hard of Hearing.
 The mission of the New Jersey Hearing Aid Project is to provide eligible low income individuals access to needed hearing assistive devices and related services that otherwise are not available due to cost.
 The goal is to serve the needs of eligible people 65 years of age or older in the State of New Jersey through the use of a hearing aid bank.
 The hearing aid bank will provide aids at little or no cost and as resources are available, support the services required to properly dispense and use the technology.

 This effort has proven to be beyond the effective ability of any single agency.
 The New Jersey Hearing Aid Project exists as a coordinated effort of three independent public organizations that create a framework to provide infrastructure, generate resources, and manage outcomes.
 Through this collaboration the program has seen great success, placing over 150 hearing aids in its first year alone.